Georgia Court Records

 GeorgiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on GeorgiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 A crime is a violation of a law or statute of a government.
-Based on the nature and severity of the offense, crimes in Georgia can be divided into three broad types; felonies, misdemeanors, and infractions.
-Felonies are the most severe legal offenses, followed by misdemeanors which are less severe and infractions which are minor offences.
-Each type has particularly serious, serious, and less serious punishments respectively, as provided by the Georgia criminal code.
+Based on the nature and severity of the offense, crimes in Georgia are generally divided into three broad types: felonies, misdemeanors, and infractions.
+Felonies are the most severe legal offenses, followed by less severe misdemeanors and violations, which are minor offenses.
+Each type has particularly serious, serious, and less severe punishments, as provided by the Georgia criminal code.
 Summarily, Georgia crimes are tried on the basis of the aforementioned categories.

 What is a Felony in Georgia?

 The Georgia legislature classifies felonies as the most serious crimes in the state.
-These crimes are punishable by a minimum of one year imprisonment as opposed to misdemeanors and infractions.
-In addition, most of the crimes under the “serious violent felony” category have the minimum penalty of 25 years imprisonment and a maximum penalty of a death sentence.
-Punishment may also include probation, fines not less than $1,000, or other mandatory sanctions imposed at the discretion of the judge GA Code § 17–10–6.1 (2018).
+These crimes are generally punishable by a minimum of one year imprisonment, instead of misdemeanors and infractions.
+In addition, most of the crimes under the “serious violent felony” category have a minimum penalty of 25 years imprisonment and a maximum penalty of a death sentence.
+Punishment may include probation, fines not less than $1,000, or other mandatory sanctions imposed at the judge's discretion, GA Code § 17–10–6.1 (2018).

 Categories of Felonies in Georgia

-These factors can increase or reduce the sentence of a convicted felon.
-For instance, instead of a prison sentence, someone who has been proven to have a mental condition can be sent to a mental facility while first time juveniles may have reduced or split sentences.
+These factors may increase or reduce the sentence of a convicted felon.
+For instance, instead of a prison sentence, someone who has been proven to have a mental condition may be sent to a mental facility, while first-time juveniles may have reduced or split sentences.

 What are Some Examples of Felonies in Georgia?